-Regardless how long you've been climbing, you're getting older.
-Loss of muscle mass begins to accelerate around age 35, particularly if you aren't doing something about it.
+Regardless of how long you've been climbing, you're getting older.
+Loss of muscle mass begins to accelerate around age 35, particularly if you aren't doing anything about it.
 Some form of resistance training will go a long way in slowing down this inevitable process, known as sarcopenia.
-While this is also directly connected to general health, your climbing will no doubt take a nosedive if you're losing muscle, and therefore strength and mobility.
+While this is also directly connected to your general health, your climbing will no doubt take a nosedive if you're losing muscle, and subsequently strength and mobility.

 3. The Non-Athlete.

-Often times (particularly before the proliferation of mega gyms and the invasion of the super mutant children) the people who are drawn to climbing are the ones who don't excel in other sports.
+Often times, (particularly before the proliferation of mega gyms and the invasion of the super-mutant children) the people who are drawn to climbing are the ones who don't excel in other sports.
 These people, the non-athletes, need to be particularly aware of the consequences of having little muscle mass or athletic background.
 Once you have a basic grasp of the basics of safety and movement, you'll want to start climbing harder.
-It's a simple path: You need muscle to gain strength.
+It's a simple path: you need muscle to gain strength.
 You need strength to gain power.
 You need power to climb harder.
 Simple.
-Also, something I've failed to mention as of yet, but will talk more about later, is that a good strength program will be built on 4 basic movements that form the basis of athleticism (and human movement in general): The Squat, The Hinge, The Press, and The Pull.
+Also, something I've failed to mention as of yet, but will talk more about later, is that a good strength program will be built on four basic movements that form the foundation of athleticism (and human movement in general): The Squat, The Hinge, The Press, and The Pull.
 You stand to learn as much about moving and controlling your body as you stand to gain in strength.

 4. The Technique Driven.

 No matter how long you've been climbing, or how old you are, you will fall into one of three categories: Strength Driven, Technique Driven, or Balanced.
 Don't kid yourself, most of you aren't Balanced.
 You know when you are muscling your way through things, or can skip the powerful pulls with fancy footwork and tiny intermediates.
 If you're a gorilla, I'll get to you soon.
-If you're a ballerina, it's likely that strengthening your body and transforming that strength into power will unlock a whole new set of powerful techniques that you'll find to be more efficient (and ultimately, more graceful) than your 3 points on, static, tic tacky approach.
+If you're a ballerina, it's likely that strengthening your body and transforming that strength into power will unlock a whole new set of powerful techniques that you'll find to be more efficient (and ultimately, more graceful) than your three-points-on, static, tic-tacky approach.